CloudLabs-Samples/EduLabs/Database-standalone/HOL step-by-step.md

 Clause is defined as a set of rules, that makes to understand the concepts of MySQL command in Database.
 A clause in SQL is a part of a query that lets you filter or customizes how you want your data to be queried to you.
 MySQL queries are SQL functions that help us to access a particular set of records from a database table.
 We can request any information or data from the database using the clauses

-1. Run the following query inside the terminal which creates a new table **course** and insert the different values to the table.
+1. Run the following query to creates a new table **course** and insert the different values into the table.
 We will use this table in further steps for learning the clauses in MYSQL.

    ```
    CREATE TABLE Course